holepunchto/hyper-instrument/README.md

 #### `const instrumentation = new HyperInstrument(params)`

-Set up instrumentation.

-Sets up a [DHT-Prom client](https://gitlab.com/dcent-tech/dht-prom-client) instance.
+Set up instrumentation by registering the default metrics and creating a [DHT-Prom client](https://gitlab.com/dcent-tech/dht-prom-client) instance.

 It is possible to add additional metrics by adding them to `instrumentation.dhtPromClient.promClient`, which is a [Prom-client](https://github.com/siimon/prom-client) instance.